Neil J. Gunther: Research

-Xerox years

-In 1982, Gunther joined Xerox PARC to develop parametric and functional test software for PARC's small-scale VLSI design fabrication line.
+In 1982, Gunther joined the Xerox PARC research center to develop parametric and functional test software for PARC's small-scale VLSI design fabrication line.
 Ultimately, he was recruited onto the Dragon multiprocessor workstation project where he also developed the PARCbench multiprocessor benchmark.
-This was his first foray into computer performance analysis.

-1989, he developed a Wick-rotated version of Richard Feynman's quantum path integral formalism for analyzing performance degradation in large-scale computer systems and packet networks.
+In 1989, he developed a version of Feynman's path integral formalism for analyzing performance degradation in large-scale computer systems and packet networks.

-Pyramid years

-In 1990 Gunther joined Pyramid Technology (now part of Fujitsu Siemens Computers) where he held positions as senior scientist and manager of the Performance Analysis Group that was responsible for attaining industry-high TPC benchmarks on their Unix multiprocessors.
-He also performed simulations for the design of the Reliant RM1000 parallel database server.
+In 1990 Gunther joined Pyramid Technology (later absorbed into Fujitsu Technology Solutions via a merger with Fujitsu Siemens Computers) where he held positions as senior scientist and manager of the Performance Analysis Group that was responsible for attaining industry-high TPC benchmarks on their Unix multiprocessors.

-Consulting practice
+The progenitor of the Universal Scalability Law, or USL model, was developed to assess and predict in-house TPC benchmark scalability.